The various types of swallowtail butterflies are some of the most beautiful butterflies in the world. Each has its own unique look and behavior.

 Scientific name: Papilio multicaudata

-The two-tailed swallowtail is typically found in open, sunny areas.
+The two-tailed swallowtail is typically found in open, sunny areas throughout western North America.
 It feeds on nectar from flowers and can be found near streams and rivers.

 The two-tailed swallowtail is primarily black, with a series of blue and yellow stripes running the length of its wings and a blue tail.
 The two-tailed swallowtail is a large butterfly.
 It has a wingspan of about 3.5 inches up to over 5 inches.